 - ‘Brain fog’ - we aren’t able to think clearly as blood moves away from the areas of the brain we use to think, as we need to focus on getting away

 - Nausea and/or butterflies - we stop digesting food, as we don’t need to during that moment.
 We might get butterflies as a result, feel slightly sick or even be sick

 - Perspiration - we start to sweat due to all these changes

-A child with anxiety may experience all these symptoms, when a danger isn’t present.
+However, anxiety disorders can make children experience all these symptoms when a danger isn’t present.
 For example, they may get these feelings at the thought of starting the school day, going to the playground, attending birthday parties, getting lost or losing a parent.

 When this happens, they may want to avoid the place or situation that makes them feel like this, as they believe something scary will happen.

 If you are concerned that a child’s anxiety is starting to have an effect on their ability to function and enjoy life, we can support you.

 Here at Priory, we can diagnose anxiety as well as offer support and treatment for different anxiety disorders.